|

 gpg --gen-key

-passphrase (password), will be requested when decrypting received files.
-You
+(password), will be requested when decrypting received files.
+You also need to

 gpg --export -a